 What keeps men from seeking help?

 The shame experienced by men who have lost their position as the primary breadwinner in their family can be devastating.
-This is frequently more than just a lost job—it can also define the purpose of a productive life.
+This is frequently more than just a lost job-it can also define the purpose of a productive life.
 The loss of purpose experienced in job loss can cripple self-esteem and destroy one’s concept of self-worth.
-This shame can create a solid barrier to discussion, particularly discussion with a stranger in therapeutic situations.
+This shame can create a solid barrier to the discussion, particularly discussion with a stranger in therapeutic situations.

 In a poll sponsored by PacifiCare Behavioral Health and Psychology Today titled Therapy in America 2004, men responded with some discouraging feedback.
 They said they not only distrusted therapy and therapists, but they also would not even want to be associated with “the type of person” who typically receives therapy.
 That represents a level of contempt that makes a willingness to enter therapy a very difficult challenge, indeed.

 The poll also clarified three reasons why people who have identified themselves as needing treatment have still not gotten it.
-They said they stayed away because of the high cost, because they felt their problems were not serious enough to warrant treatment, and because of skepticism about the treatment actually working to solve the problems.
+They said they stayed away because of the high cost because they felt their problems were not serious enough to warrant treatment, and because of skepticism about the treatment actually working to solve the problems.
 A full 32 percent doubted the treatment would work.

 The image of the fully self-reliant man remains ingrained in the fabric of our social structure.
 Roughly 1,000 65-year-old males were the subjects of a 2011 study published by two Rutgers University sociologists, Kristen Springer and Dawne Mouzon.
-The “Macho Men” study reveals that avoidance of health care in general is the norm among macho-oriented males.
+The “Macho Men” study reveals that avoidance of health care, in general, is the norm among macho-oriented males.
 These men were the most heavily invested in the belief that a “real man” is one who is strong to the point of virtual invulnerability.

 This same assumed invulnerability is, no doubt, the rationale behind the avoidance of health care even in the face of overwhelming evidence for its need.
 If a man is going to deny himself a visit to a doctor for a physical condition, he is even more likely to deny himself a visit to a therapist for mental conditions-especially any such condition that implies any weakness.